 A justification of your ability to complete the book in the time given (approx. seven months).
 This will outline your previous experience in communicating effectively about ideas, and a commitment from you that your responsibilities will allow the book to be completed in the nine month period.
 Where applicable this should include confirmation of support from your institution(s) or employer(s) that sabbatical time has been approved.

 All files must be submitted as Word documents (.doc, .docx) or in open document format.

 At the end of the submissions process, you will receive an email confirming that we have successfully received your application.
 If you do not receive an email within five days, please contact us.

-The deadline for submissions was midnight GMT on Tuesday 31 January and has now passed.
+The deadline for submissions was midnight GMT on Tuesday 31 January 2017 so has now passed.
 The Nine Dots Prize cannot be held responsible for applicants missing the deadline because of technical problems when uploading documents to the site.